madebits/madebits.github.io/blog/2018/2018-12-16-Cryptsetup-with-Plain-Mode.md

 ```

-It can be used as follows:
+The new `cs-map.sh` script can be used as follows:

 ```bash
 sudo ./cs-map open enc1 secret.bin container.bin